Wireless Technology & 5G

 The FCC published “Wireless Devices and Health Concerns” stating there is currently no scientific evidence that establishes a causal link between wireless device use and cancer or other illnesses.

 However, one of City Council’s guiding principles is to evaluate enhanced wireless technology infrastructure, such as enhanced 4G LTE and 5G, specifically related to any health-related impacts of the technology.
+Because of this, our third-party consultant completed the following 55-page Health Report.

 What is a small cell wireless node?